academe/SagePay-Integration/README.md

 # Sage Pay Integration Messages

-This package provides the data models and business logic for the *Sage Pay Integration* payment gateway.
+This package provides the data models and business logic for the *Sage Pay Integration* payment gateway (sometimes called the `Pi` API).
 It does not provide the transport mechanism, so you can use what you like for that, for example Guzzle, curl or a PSR-7 library.

+## Want to Help?

+Issues, comments, suggestions and PRs are all welcome.
+So far as I know, this is the first API for the Sage Pay Integration REST API, so do get involved, as there is a lot of work to do.

+## Package Development

 The Sage Pay Integration payment gateway is a RESTful API run by by [Sage Pay](https://sagepay.com/).
 You can [apply for an account here](https://applications.sagepay.com/apply/3F7A4119-8671-464F-A091-9E59EB47B80C) (partner link).

 It is very much work in progress at this very early stage, while this Sage Pay API is in beta.
-However,we aim to move quickly and follow changes to the API as they are released.
+However, we aim to move quickly and follow changes to the API as they are released or implemented.
 The aim is for the package to be a complete model for the Sage Pay Integration API, providing all the data objects, messages (in both directions) and as much validation as is practical.
-During this early stages you will find many of my thoughts on how this package will work, and many U-turns too.
+During these early stages you will find many of my thoughts on how this package will work, and many U-turns too.
 Any feedback or suggestions is most welcome, but do bear in mind things will be changing a lot, but hopefully heading in the right direction.

 There is no test suite in here yet.
 That will come once the structure is a little more stable.

-* The `Academe\SagePayMsg\Model` namespace comntains internal models for various data structures and for constructing messages.
+* The `Academe\SagePayMsg\Model` namespace comntains internal models for various data structures and for message fragments.
-* The `Academe\SagePayMsg\Messages` namespace is for message structures that go to and from Sage Pay.
+* The `Academe\SagePayMsg\Message` namespace is for message structures that go to and from Sage Pay.
-* Messages are suffixed with `Request` or `Response` depending on whether that go to Sage Pay or come from Sage Pay.
+* Message classes are suffixed with `Request` or `Response` depending on whether that go to Sage Pay or come from Sage Pay.
-* The Response messages should be instantiable with a JSON or array object.
+* The Response messages will be instantiable with an array or object.
   They should also create any child objects that define the whole message.
-  A locator service may be useful here if many objects are being created, so they can be overridden by the merchant application as needed.
+  A locator service may be useful here if many objects are being created, so they can be overridden by the merchant application as needed, but this will be a later addition.
-* Unmutable value objects are used throughout, where possible.
+* Unmutable value objects are used for models and messages, where possible.
-* Sticking to PHP 5.4 for now, and including an autoloader so is can be used outside of composer.
+* Sticking to PHP 5.4 syntax for now, and including an autoloader so it can be used outside of composer.
   There will be non-composer applications, such as WordPress plugins, that will benefit from this.
 * This package will just handle the messages and business logic (e.g. validation and data structures).
   The HTTP communinications are to be handled outside this package.
+  That includes conversion of arrays to and from JSON.
   I'm trying to keep these two concerns separate for a number of reasons, least of all testing.
-* 3DSecure is not supported by v1 of the API.
+* 3DSecure is not supported by the first draft of v1 of the API.
 Although v1 *can* take live payments, I would not recommend doing so until 3DSecure can be used.
 Without it, your liability as a merchant site for passing through fraudulent payments is much higher. v2 of the API is reported to include an implementation of 3DSecure.